ritser-labs/real-work/README.md

-# LLM RL Framework
+# Real Work by Ritser Labs

-An extensible, modular framework for reinforcement learning with LLM agents that work in Docker environments to write code and get evaluated by unit tests.
+An extensible, modular framework for reinforcement learning with LLM agents that work in Docker environments to simulate realistic workflows.

+Currently, it is implemented to simulate software development workflows.

 ## Features